 Everyone understands that employee engagement is important, but knowing exactly where your business stands is much more difficult.
-The bottom line is that if you aren’t able to keep your workforce engaged, their work quality will suffer, or even worse, they will leave you for another organization.
+If you aren’t able to keep your workforce engaged, their work quality will suffer, and they will become unhappy.
 Even monetary solutions are only a temporary fix.
 Most employees today prefer an engaging environment to an increased income.
 So how do you tell if your employees are invested and how do you keep top talent engaged?
 As simple as it might sound, ask them.
 While most companies regularly rely on customer satisfaction surveys, very few effectively implement employee satisfaction questionnaires.
 So to help you get started, we’ve put together the 10 best survey questions to measure and improve employee engagement.

-When a new employee joins your company, it’s only natural for him or her to temporarily pull from preexisting knowledge and experiences.
+When an employee joins your company, it’s natural for them to pull from preexisting knowledge.
 Over time, your employees should fully acclimate to the role and understand your unique business and its strategies.
-Asking employees to explain these goals will help you understand how your company is perceived and if employees fully comprehend the brand and its objectives.
+Asking employees to explain these goals will help you understand their perception of the company.

 Are You Comfortable In The Physical Workplace?